afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

   </i>
 </p>

-Luna can measure its system productivity by looking at the outputs of it (i.e., the shoes) given a set of inputs (i.e., time, raw materials, people).
+Ron can measure its system productivity by looking at the outputs of it (i.e., the shoes) given a set of inputs (i.e., time, raw materials, people).

 He knows the stuff.
 So he's happy.
 He sleeps well at night.
-He gets back home every day, kisses her children goodnight, plays at Counter Strike for a bit, and watches Netflix.
+He gets back home every day, kisses his children goodnight, plays at Counter Strike for a bit, and watches Netflix.
 All good.

-But Luna has a brother, Rolf.
-And Rolf is not that lucky.
+But Ron has a sister, Luna.
+And Luna isn't that lucky.

 Because…

-## Rolf, the software builder
+## Luna, the software builder

 *(Aaah!
 Software!
 Screams and shouts all over the place.
 Software!).*

 Boomer.

-— Hey, Luna — says Rolf — how come you're so happy?
+— Hey, Ron — says Luna — how come you're so happy?
 You sleep like a baby.
 And I can't even… Dunno, can't figure it out at work.
 I don't know how to measure *how much work* my team's doing, so I can't sleep.
 And I suck at Counter Strike.

 — OK, one step at a time.
 Do you make shoes?
 No, you don't.
 You don't work in a factory.
 You don't have a physical product, do you?
 Then you cannot measure as I do.

 — Yes, but…

-— No buts, Rolf.
+— No buts, Luna.
 Mmm… Say you work on a movie.
 One *output* is its length.
 Does it make any sense to evaluate a movie **performance** based on the total amount of minutes?

 — Yes, but…

-— No buts, Rolf.
+— No buts, Luna.
 You could measure, for instance, how many tickets are sold.
 Or the average review score.
 Those could be easily interpreted as **results**, and it is quite different from measuring *outputs*.

 — Yes, but…